 My nose dripped red snot.
 I blew it and groaned.
 My nasal cavity was worn to a thin, wet, bloody lining.
 I was 98 pounds of bad ass!
 I thought I looked hot.
-In reality, I was a skeleton with hollowed out eyes and sunken cheekbones.
-My cocaine habit had caught up with me.
+But in reality, I was a skeleton with hollowed out eyes and sunken cheekbones.
+My cocaine-opioid habit had caught up with me.
 I was in Detox and not happy about it.
 As I looked around, I couldn’t believe it.
 Me, in detox!
 Seriously!
-I wasn’t like the other junkies in here.
+I wasn’t like the other junkies here.

 When the cocaine wore off, I was starving.
 I scarfed down a meal, gorging until I couldn’t eat another bite.
 I never worried about my weight.
 The Jenny crack diet is certain to make those stubborn pounds melt away.
-Besides, crack and food don’t go together.
-I wasn’t hungry on cocaine and had to force myself to eat something – usually a hard boiled egg – every other day.
+Besides, crack and food don’t go together very well.
+I wasn’t hungry on cocaine, opiate diet and had to force myself to eat something – usually a hard boiled egg – every other day.
 I hadn’t slept in days.
-I was woozy.
+I was woozy with weary.
 Barely able to keep my eyes open, I found my bed and crawled into it.

 Afternoon slipped into evening, evening to morning, morning to mid afternoon.
 As I lay snoozing on my second day in detox, a nasty staff member named Betty shook me awake.
-She was an older woman.
+Betty was a bossy old woman.
 And she was in my face.
 Betty insisted I get up.
 I told Betty to fuck off, but it didn’t seem to faze her.
 She just shrugged as if to say, that all you got? and yanked the covers from me.
 I was pissed.
 Honestly, I could have slept a few more days.

 Cold and miserable, I got out of bed on shaky legs.
 My body didn’t function well without drugs.
 I needed a cigarette in the worst way.
-I would have killed for a line of coke.
+I would have killed for a tablet of Percocet or a line of coke.

 Betty steered me outside to the smoking area.
 That was when I first set eyes on him.
-Blonde, tall, green eyes and gorgeous!
-He was clad in jeans and a big, white-toothed smile.
+Tall, lean, blonde, green eyes and gorgeous!
+Mr. Hot Stuff was clad in jeans and a big, white-toothed smile.

 Who’s he?
-I asked Betty, pointing at the man responsible for my rapidly beating heart.
+I asked Betty, pointing at the man responsible for my racing heart.

 Trouble, she replied.